-Friends of the Third Branch informs Montanans about legislative developments that impact their courts, their judges, and to protect Montana’s Constitutional system ensuring governmental checks and balances.
+Friends of the Third Branch informs Montanans about legislative and policy developments that impact their courts and judges.
+We work to protect Montana’s Constitutional system, ensuring governmental checks and balances.

 PARTNERS